vaastav/CS416-Tanks/report/REPORT.md

 ## Overview

+When designing an online real-time multi-player game, there are two common approaches, shown in Figure 1 [1].
+The first is a peer-to-peer architecture (a) in which all nodes broadcast each of their moves to all other nodes.
+The game state cannot advance, however, until each node's move is received by every other node.
+Thus, the latency of the system is determined by the slowest node.
+Moreover, such a system does not handle failing nodes well, as each must wait and decide if a node has failed.
+The second common approach uses a client-server architecture (b).
+In this design the game state is stored on the server and clients send updates the server.
+This reduces latency, as the latency for each client is determined solely by the connection between that client and the server.

+*TODO include architecture diagram*

+For our purposes, architectures (a) and (b) are both too slow.
+We have thus elected to use something of a hybrid design.
+Our system consists of two components: a server and player nodes, where each player node is associated with one player in the game.
+This is not a client-server architecture, however.
+Player nodes broadcast their game updates to a subset of all player nodes (their peers) which then broadcast the update to theirs, thereby flooding the update throughout the network.
+To address the latency issues outlined above with regards to architecture (a), player nodes do not wait for their updates to be broadcast to all other nodes, but instead update their local game state immediately.
+Such a design decision might come at the cost of consistency of game state across player nodes.
+But presuming that the emitted updates are valid and would eventually be accepted by all player nodes, any such inconsistency should be temporary (update validation is discussed in greater detail below).

+The server does not participate in communication between player nodes.
+Instead it is responsible only for those functions which are not latency-sensitive or which require consensus.
+Those functions include peer discovery, player reconnection, and clock synchronization, and are discussed in more detail below.

 ## Server

-The server is used only for those functions which are not latency-sensitive or which require consensus.
-Because there is not the same requirement for low latency that there is for interaction between player nodes (discussed below), communication with the server uses the Transmission Control Protocol (TPC).
+As discussed above, the communication with the server does not have the same requirement for low latency that broadcasting game updates between player nodes does.
+For this reason, communication with the server uses the Transmission Control Protocol (TPC).
 The server functions are as follows:

 * __Peer Discovery__: The server returns a set of addresses of other player nodes in the network.
 The player then maintains a minimum number of peers, requesting more player addresses from the server as needed.
 On startup, player nodes must thus register their address with the server so that they are then discoverable by other nodes.